One on One Skype lessons now available

 My name is Brennan Galley and I was the Canadian Technical Sales Manager for inMusic Canada.
-I tour Canada coast to coast and show musicians how to use innovative instruments, DJ and music production equipment.
-One of the companies I represent is Akai Professional, and a product I toured with is the Timbre Wolf.
+I toured Canada coast to coast to show musicians how to use innovative instruments, DJ and music production equipment.
+One of the companies I represented was Akai Professional, and a product I toured with was the Timbre Wolf.

 Akai Timbre Wolf Review

 The Timbre Wolf from Akai Professional is an analogue synthesizer with an onboard step sequencer that can record your performance live.
 The Timbre Wolf is all synth.
 The Tom Cat and the Rhythm Wolf, also from Akai, work in the same fashion but offer up drum sounds.
 The Rhythm Wolf and the Timbre Wolf share the same synth oscillator, and Tom Cat is a straight up drum machine.

 Timbre Wolf – Mono Mode

 The Timbre Wolf has four identical oscillators on it, each one with its own controls that can be adjusted to find the sound you want.
 When the Timbre Wolf is in Mono mode you can select one sound at a time by pushing ‘select’ at the bottom of each channel.
 This will give you four different tones that are instantly recallable.

 In this video I demonstrate how to toggle through each oscillator.

 Timbre Wolf – Poly Mode

 Poly mode will cycle through each oscillator with every key played.
 In Poly mode you can voice four-note chords, with each note utilizing its own oscillator channel.
 By using the pitch controls you can also set it up to have single keys toggle and voice multiple notes.

 In this video I demonstrate how the Timbre Wolf cycles through the different oscillators.

 Timbre Wolf – Unison Mode

 When you switch to Unison mode you will voice all four analogue oscillators simultaneously.
 It will voice one single note at a time and behave like a mono synth, but will utilize four oscillators while doing so.
 By being able to layer and adjust each oscillator you can dial up some pretty unique sounds.